 The Oil Is Still Here, and So Are We

 In April of 2010, the largest environmental disaster in American history began – BP’s Deepwater Horizon rig explosion.
 Over 200 million barrels of oil and almost 2 million gallons of toxic chemical dispersants were released into the Gulf of Mexico.
-Over three years later, the communities and ecosystems of the Gulf continue to feel the impacts.
+Four years later, the communities and ecosystems of the Gulf continue to feel the impacts.

 - Oil, tar balls, and tar mats are still surfacing on Gulf coast marshes and beaches, with significant amounts churned up every time there is a big storm in the Gulf.

 - Science showing impacts at all levels of the food chain – from fewer microorganisms to dead dolphins washing ashore.